-- Battery size: A battery’s capacity size is the amount of electricity a battery is able to store.
+Battery size.
+A battery’s capacity size is the amount of electricity a battery is able to store.
 Battery size is measured in kilowatt-hours (kWh), therefore, it expresses how long a battery will be able to power your home.

-- Power rating: A battery’s power rating is expressed in kilowatts (kW) and tells you how many and what types of appliances you can power at once.
+Power rating.
+A battery’s power rating is expressed in kilowatts (kW) and tells you how many and what types of appliances you can power at once.

-- Round-Trip efficiency: As mentioned earlier, you can lose energy by converting it from DC to AC electricity and back.
+Round-trip efficiency.
+As mentioned earlier, you can lose energy by converting it from DC to AC electricity and back.
 Therefore, round-trip efficiency measures how well your battery and inverter convert and store electricity.
 It specifically tells you the percentage of energy put into the storage that can be retrieved again.